 Standing for City and Livery

-Richard is the immediate past master Tallow Chandler, and prior to becoming a consultant with the firm, a senior partner with the City law practice, Herbert Smith Freehills.
+Richard is the immediate past master Tallow Chandler and was a senior partner with the City law practice, Herbert Smith Freehills.

 Elsewhere on the website, you may read of his extensive roles in the City, internationally, and importantly of his work in livery, philanthropic and pro bono activities.